abhiwand/atk/doc/source/intro.rst

 Python and Data Frame User Interface Summary
 --------------------------------------------

-The |TA| utilizes Python data science abstractions to make programming fully scalable big data analytic workflows using Spark/Hadoop clusters as familiar and accessible as using popular desktop machine learning solutions such as Pandas and SciKit Learn.
+The |PACKAGE| utilizes Python data science abstractions to make programming fully scalable big data analytic workflows using Spark/Hadoop clusters as familiar and accessible as using popular desktop machine learning solutions such as Pandas and SciKit Learn.
 The scalable data frame representation is more familiar and intuitive to data researchers compared to low level HDFS file and Spark RDD formats.
-The |TA| provides an extensive library to manipulate the data frames for feature engineering and exploration, such as joins and aggregations.
+The |PACKAGE| provides an extensive library to manipulate the data frames for feature engineering and exploration, such as joins and aggregations.
 User-defined transformations and filters can be written in Python and applied to terabytes (and more) of data using distributed processing.